|St. Mark’s Place|

 |SUBWAY:||4 5 6 L N Q R B D F M|

 |BUS:||M101 M102 M15 M103|

 The East Village stretches from 1st to 14th Streets on the east side.
 It offers a dynamic mix; part ethnic, part punk rock, part h high-style, part cutting-edge.
 It is still, incredibly, a true village with a strong sense of community and an active political base.
 With its history of free spirits, there’s a certain sense of ‘cool’ here that gives the East Village a young, edgy feel.
-Spiked hair punkers and young urban professional alike are proud to call it home.
+Creative individuals and young urban professionals alike are proud to call it home.

 - St. Mark’s Place is the heart and soul of the neighborhood, great for people watching.